montrealjug/jdk9-jigsaw/session-1-jigsaw-intro/04_Packaging/README.md

 The modules are compiled from the sources with the following commands:

     $ mvn compile

+Create the directory which will contain the packages with the below command:

+    $ mkdir mlib

 Now create the packages (jar files) with the below command: